17th Annual Nature Writing Contest Now Underway

 Janet Lembke – Author of Because the Cat Purrs: How We Relate to Other Species and Why It Matters, and almost 20 other nature books; poems and essays have appeared in Audubon, Southern Review, and The New York Times Book Review.

-Bill McKibben – Author of Deep Economy, The End of Nature and several other books, most recently Eaarth: Making a Life on a Tough New Planet; contributor to The New Yorker, Orion, The Atlantic Monthly and other publications; co-founder of 350.org, an international climate campaign; scholar-in-residence at Middlebury College.
+Bill McKibben – Author of Deep Economy, The End of Nature and several other books, most recently Eaarth: Making a Life on a Tough New Planet; contributor to The New Yorker, Orion, The Atlantic Monthly and other publications; co-founder “350.org,” an international climate campaign; scholar-in-residence at Middlebury College.

 Deaderick Montague – Civic leader, teacher and writer; guiding inspiration behind creation of the Reed Environmental Writing Award; Vice President of SELC Board of Trustees.

-Janisse Ray – Poet, activist and award-winning author of Ecology of a Cracker Childhood, Wild Card Quilt, Pinhook: Finding Wholeness in a Fragmented Land; and most recently a book of poems, House of Branches; founding board member of Altamaha Riverkeeper; Reed Award winner in 2000.
+Janisse Ray – Poet, activist, teacher and award-winning author of Ecology of a Cracker Childhood and three other books of literary non-fiction, including the 2011 Drifting into Darien: A Personal & Natural History of the Altamaha River, and a book of poems, House of Branches; founding board member of Altamaha Riverkeeper; Reed Award winner in 2000.

-Charles Seabrook – Former veteran environmental reporter for the Atlanta Journal-Constitution; author of Cumberland Island and other books; Reed Award winner in 1998.
+Charles Seabrook – Former veteran environmental reporter for the Atlanta Journal-Constitution; author of Cumberland Island and The World of the Salt Marsh, forthcoming from the University of Georgia Press in April 2010; Reed Award winner in 1998.

-Donovan Webster – Author of several books, including most recently Meeting the Family: One Man’s Journey Through His Human Ancestry; a former senior editor of Outside magazine, he is also a contributor to New York Times Magazine, The New Yorker, Vanity Fair, National Geographic and Smithsonian.
+Donovan Webster – Author of several books, including most recently Ship of Death: The Voyage that Changed the Course of the World; former senior editor of Outside magazine; a contributor to New York Times Magazine, The New Yorker, Vanity Fair, National Geographic and Smithsonian.